dsahil12/SahilDesai-Portfolio/visualizing-government-debt.md

 The heatmap displays government debt as a percentage of GDP for various countries from 1995 to 2019, using blue for lower debt and orange for higher debt.
 It quickly highlights trends, with Japan, Greece, and Italy showing consistently high debt (orange), while Estonia, Turkey, and the Czech Republic have lower levels (blue).
 This visualization effectively captures comparative debt trends across countries and over time.

-## Part three: My Own Visualization
+## Part Three: My Own Visualization

 <div class='tableauPlaceholder' id='viz1726004878609' style='position: relative'>
   <noscript>